aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.cleaner.min.compaction.lag.ms</p>
           <div class="description">The minimum time a message will remain uncompacted in the log.
-Only applicable for logs that are being compacted.</div>
+Only applicable for logs that are being compacted.
+(Default: 0 ms)</div>
         </td>
       </tr>
       <tr>